close

 Video bars include microphone arrays for picking up voices.
 This is convenient, because you won’t need to worry about conference phones, speakerphones, or other external devices.

 Many video bars use beamforming microphone arrays.
 Essentially, this means that the device uses multiple microphones to pinpoint where a voice is coming from: it forms a “beam” to lock in on the voice.
-It then brings forward that voice in the mix.
+It then brings that voice forward in the mix.
 This both improves microphone reach and reduces how much environmental noise is transmitted.

 The most important feature you should be looking for when considering a video bar’s microphone is distance or reach.
 How far away can people be while still being picked up clearly?
 How much reach you need is determined by how big the conference room is.
 In a huddle room, you don’t need much reach. in a large conference room, however, you need much more reach.